MicrosoftDocs/sql-docs/docs/reporting-services/url-access-parameter-reference.md

 ### EndFind

-Sets the number of the last page to use in the search.
+Set the number of the last page to use in the search.
 For example, a value of **5** indicates that the last page to be searched is page 5 of the report.
 The default value is the number of the current page.
 Use this parameter with the `StartFind` parameter.
 For more information, see the [StartFind](#startfind) example.

 ### FallbackPage

-Sets the number of the page to display if a search or a document map selection fails.
+Set the number of the page to display if a search or a document map selection fails.
 The default value is the number of the current page.

 ### GetImage

-Gets a particular icon for the HTML Viewer user interface.
+Get a particular icon for the HTML Viewer user interface.

 ### Icon

-Gets the icon of a particular rendering extension.
+Get the icon of a particular rendering extension.

 ### Stylesheet

-Specifies a style sheet you want to apply to the HTML Viewer.
+Specify a style sheet you want to apply to the HTML Viewer.

 ### Device Information Setting

-Specifies a device information setting in the form of `rc:tag=value`, where `tag` is the name of a device information setting specific to the rendering extension.
+Specify a device information setting in the form of `rc:tag=value`, where `tag` is the name of a device information setting specific to the rendering extension.
 For more information, see the [Format](#format) section.

 You can use the `OutputFormat` device information setting for the IMAGE rendering extension to render the report to a JPEG image by using the following parameters in the URL access string: `...&rs:Format=IMAGE&rc:OutputFormat=JPEG`.
 For more information on all extension-specific device information settings, see [Device information settings for rendering extensions &#40;Reporting Services&#41;](../reporting-services/device-information-settings-for-rendering-extensions-reporting-services.md).

 ##  <a name="bkmk_reportserver"></a> Report server commands (`rs:`)

-Report server target the report server and you prefix them with `rs:`.
+Target the report server by using the prefix `rs:`.

 ### Command

-Performs an action on a catalog item, depending on its item type.
+Perform an action on a catalog item, depending on its item type.
 The type of the catalog item referenced in the URL access string determines the default value.
 Valid values are:

-- **ListChildren** and **GetChildren**: Displays the contents of a folder.
+- **ListChildren** and **GetChildren**: Display the contents of a folder.
 The folder items display within a generic item-navigation page.

     For example, in native mode: